All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 Keep a close eye on your plants, especially around young growth, and act as soon as you notice a problem.
 Common indoor pests include scale insects, mealy bugs, and aphids.

-Low-maintenance indoor plants
+Solution: low-maintenance indoor plants

 Some of us seem to have a hard time keeping indoor plants alive.
-If you can relate, then try these five really hardy specimens.
+If you can relate, then try these really hardy specimens.

 Mother-in-law’s tongue (Sansevieria trifasciata)